ks-randhawa0649/aurora/README.md

 •	Shopping cart and checkout flow with order creation in a MySQL database.
 •	Stripe Embedded Checkout for payments.
 •	Floating AI stylist chat bot that suggests outfits and colour combinations.
-•	AI – powered try-on for our pro users (to be completed before final product presentation)
+•	AI – powered try-on.

 # How to run the project